 Planning for your child's transition from adolescence to adulthood is one of the most important things you can do to pave the way to a successful future.
-In Minnesota, transition planning and services required by the Individualized Education Program (IEP) begin when your child with a disability is in the ninth grade or before if needed.
-You and your son or daughter will start learning new skills side-by-side.
+The Individuals with Disabilities Education Act (IDEA) requires that transition planning and services be included in the Individualized Education Program (IEP) when a student with a disability is 16 years old (in some states it is 14 years old or 9th grade), or before if the IEP Team determines it is needed.
+You and your son or daughter will start learning new skills side-byside.
 As your youth begins to take on more responsibility, you will find new ways to provide support.
 Regardless of physical or cognitive ability, your youth can play an active role in the transition journey, and in determining his or her own life, if you provide encouragement and guidance along the way.